-There’s nothing more delightful than a seasonal drink that can warm anyone’s cockles.
-Mulled wine is a classic, but if you’re thinking of exploring some different mulled drinks this year, then look to Scandinavia.
+There’s nothing more delightful than a seasonal drink that warms the cockles.
+Mulled wine is a classic but if you’re thinking of trying some different recipes then look to Scandinavia.
 The Swedes went and took mulled wine one step further with their national winter recipe – Glögg.

 Mulled wine is synonymous with brisk countryside walks, bonfires, muddy boots, smoky log fires and dark evenings.
 While every country across Europe has its own version of mulled wine, we can’t help being rather fascinated by Glögg, the traditional Swedish drink.

 The main difference is that there is a lot more alcohol in this boozy warmer than normal mulled wine recipes.
 It’s drunk throughout the holiday season and because your average Swede will usually have numerous Glögg parties to go to during Christmas, servings are usually in a smaller glass to stop things getting too ‘heavy’.
 Flushed cheeks and big smiles are guaranteed with Glögg.

 Pronounced ‘gluug’, the Swedes traditionally add dried fruits and nuts which is eaten with a small spoon, and it’s normally accompanied with thin gingersnaps.
 Cardamom is also a distinguishing spice not usually found in other mulled wines.
 Finally, it’s commonly made the night before to let the flavours meld together.

 There doesn’t seem to be one ultimate Glögg recipe, as different ingredients and methods are used across different regions – but if you want to make a truly authentic drink you should use Akevitt – a Scandinavian spirit that is usually flavoured with caraway or dill.
 It’s tricky to get hold of outside Nordic countries, so brandy or vodka will also work.